-Business Operations
+Business Operations:

 Each year, MBI compiles data about the modular construction industry and each year, the public wants more information and detail.
 One of the challenges in gathering this data is the diversity among the industry participants.
-Modular construction in and of itself is not a NAICS category.
-Rather, our industry tends to fall under one of several NAICS categories including:

-321992 - pre-fabricated wood buildings and structures

-332311 - pre-fabricated steel buildings and components

-236220 - commercial building construction

-531120 - commercial building rental or leasing

-In general, relocatable buildings, if property maintained and operated, have useful lives comparable to any other building type.
+Modular construction itself is not a NAICS category.
+Rather, the industry falls under one of several NAICS categories including: 321992 - prefabricated wood buildings and structures 332311 - prefabricated steel buildings and components 236220 - commercial building construction 531120 - commercial building rental or leasing In general, relocatable buildings, if property maintained and operated, have useful lives comparable to any other building type.
 Capital improvements, such as HVAC replacement and roof replacement, are frequently made to these units, which can extend their useful lives for several additional years.